Orca Agate

 Placed into a decoration it enhances harmony!
 Every piece is "one of a kind", polished by hand from the nature.

-This beautiful septarian egg from Madagascar shows its interior crystallization in contrast with exterior colors.
+This beautiful polished septarian egg, from Madagascar, shows its interior crystallization in contrast with exterior colors, in a brass stand.

 Septarias are prehistoric marine nodules of bio sedimentary origin followed by dehydration during diagenesis, which today are found as large pebbles in clay soil.
 The creation of a Septarian is a succession of events along millions years, they form around a core of organic matter (plant or animal).